 Boost curb appeal with a pretty vignette featuring cozy seating like a bench or a porch swing.
-Make it look inviting with some of your potted plants, as well as with cozy plaid or wool blankets and perhaps some warm patio lights.
+Make it look inviting with some of your potted plants (see above), as well as with cozy plaid or wool blankets and perhaps some warm patio lights.
 It will not only make your home look more attractive, but can also act as a beautiful setting for a family photo.
 Think of it as your outdoor “photo booth”!

 Neatly-Kept Evergreen Hedges For Cool-Season Structure